-We consider a generalisation of Bayes' rule to infinite dimension.
-In this article, we only consider finite dimensional data, that is $Y=\mathbb{R}^N$, but the results in \cite{MR2652785} and \cite{stuartchinanotes} allow the data to be infinite dimensional as well.
-In the case of finite data, where the observational noise has a Lebesgue density $\rho$, the Bayesian framework can be summarised as follows
+We consider a generalisation of Bayes' rule to infinite dimensions.
+In this article, we only consider finite dimensional data, that is $Y=\mathbb{R}^N$.
+However, the results in \cite{MR2652785} and \cite{stuartchinanotes} allow the data to be infinite dimensional as well.
+In the case of finite dimensional data, where the observational noise has a Lebesgue density $\rho$, the Bayesian framework can be summarised as follows

-Subsequently, we drop the $y$ and hope that this does not cause any confusion for the reader.
-The important point to note here is that the Equations (\ref{eq:brule}) and (\ref{eq:bayesInv}) are of the same form as the general target measure for the Metropolis-Hastings algorithm as in Equation (\ref{eq:target}) which will be reviewed in the next section.
+Subsequently, we drop the dependence on the data $y$ and hope that this does not cause any confusion for the reader.
+The important point to note here is that the Equations (\ref{eq:brule}) and (\ref{eq:bayesInv}) are of the same form as the general target measure for the Metropolis-Hastings algorithm in Equation (\ref{eq:target}) which will be reviewed in the subsequent section.